-“I won’t,” I assured him, standing on my toes to place a kiss on his cheek.
+“I won’t,” I said, standing on my toes to place a kiss on his cheek.

-I yawned as I shut the door behind him and turned my thoughts to the long evening ahead.
+My thoughts turned to the long evening ahead after he left.
 The Baron of Rochester, recently titled and commonly referred to as the Coal Baron because that’s where his money had come from, was throwing a masquerade.
-He was a patron of Henry’s art, having a fondness for the mythological themes he painted, and so Henry would be joining my husband and I tonight.
+He was a patron of Henry’s art, having a fondness for the mythological themes he sometimes painted, so Henry would be joining my husband and me tonight.
 Along with the rest of the ton, including my father and brother.

-I would need all my wits about me to face such a scene, and so I retreated to my room for a late afternoon nap, instructing Harriet to wake me only when it was time to prepare for the ball.
+I would need all my wits about me to face such a scene, and I was still tired after the events of last night.
+Hoping to recover, I retreated to my room for a late afternoon nap, instructing Harriet to wake me only when it was time to prepare for the ball.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the author, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

 This book is a work of fiction.
 References to real people, establishments, locales, events, and organizations are used fictitiously and only with the intent to provide a sense of historical authenticity.
 All other characters, dialog, incidents, and settings are drawn from the author’s imagination and are not to be construed as real.